-The archive currently includes data on armed conflict and protests from 156 countries (1969-2017), from 21 data sources, including both large data collections and individual scholars.
+The archive currently includes data on armed conflict and contention from 156 countries (1969-2017), from 21 data sources, including both large data collections and individual scholars.
 The data are available as individual events, and as analysis-ready spatial panel datasets.
 To facilitate comparisons across countries and sources, xSub organizes these data into common units of analysis, by space (country, province, district, grid cell, electoral constituency) and time (year, month, week, day).
 We also provide several pooled, multi-source versions of the data for every country.

 We also welcome submissions of original data for potential inclusion in the xSub archive.
 For details, please see the data upload page.